 Most recently in 2017, a study was published that evaluated the data of clinical studies and pharmacological research on popular Chinese herbal formulas and single Chinese herbs used for insomnia.
 The results concluded similar chemical components needed to help us sleep.
 High five for plant medicine!

-As always, thank you for reading and watching,
+As always, thank you for being here and stay curious,

 Disclaimer: This information is intended for general reference only.
 It is not a replacement for professional health advice.
 The content in this post intentionally does not provide dosage information or possible interactions with prescription drugs or other medications.
 Please contact a certified health practitioner such as a physician of Oriental Medicine or Herbalist before considering use.
 To schedule an appointment with Malerie, visit the services page.